Trial of one-dose radiation therapy for breast cancer

 and Consultant Surgeon at Ninewells Hospital in Dundee.

-treatment.
-The radiation is quickly absorbed within the tissues, which
+optimise the radiation treatment.
+The radiation is quickly absorbed within

-successful it could completely remove the need for radiotherapy after breast
+the technique is successful it could completely remove the need for

-cancer surgery, thereby cutting the workload of radiotherapy departments.
+radiotherapy after breast cancer surgery, thereby cutting the workload of

 The thesis is available at: